-When I started my first company I was lucky enough to get my first clients quickly.
-They were only little, but important to survive and to develop the business.
+When I started my first company, I was lucky enough to get my first clients quickly.
+They were only little but essential to survive and to develop the business.

-After about 6 month I was able to get the first larger potential client on the line.
-Someone who could bring the business to a complete new level.
+After about six months, I was able to get the first larger potential client on the line — someone who could bring the business to an entirely new level.

-In our first meeting he seemed to be impressed with what I had to offer and asked if I would mind to come back the next day for another meeting with some of his associates.
-I happily agreed and was really looking forward to this.
-The next day I arrived at their office and the secretary asked me to wait for a moment.
+In our first meeting, he seemed to be impressed with what I had to offer and asked if I would mind coming back the next day for another meeting with some of his associates.
+I happily agreed and was looking forward to this.
+The next day I arrived at their office, and the secretary asked me to wait for a moment.

-When she came back she invited me to join her boss in the conference room.
+When she came back, she invited me to join her boss in the conference room.
 When I walked in, I couldn’t believe it.
-There were about 60 people in the room all eagerly waiting for some sort of presentation.
+There were about 60 people in the room all eagerly waiting for some presentation.
 I nearly died.
 That was not what I was expecting.
 I was not prepared for this.
-I started shaking and everything in my head went wild.
+I started shaking, and everything in my head went wild.

 I don’t want to drag this out, but I didn’t get the contract.
 I wasn’t ready for this.

 After the initial shock period, I decided that this should never happen again, and I’ve put on top of my list the note: “Learn to become more confident!”

 During my research into confidence, I met some great and very confident people.
 They always knew what to do and how to do it.
 They never started shaking or running away.
 I was hooked.
 I wanted to become like them.
 I took every opportunity I could find to talk to them.
 What I found out struck me at first, but after thinking it over, it made real sense.
 Let me condense it down to these points:

 The main reason why some of us panic in such situations is that we are worried about what others might think of us.
 Because we believe that we can’t do it, we see ourselves as the main reason why it will fail.
 Confident people don’t see themselves as the problem but as a facilitator for the solution.